Kitware/xaitk-jatic/docs/platform_reflections/scalability.rst

 essentially limits saliency map generation to one at a time, unless the user implements a threaded strategy or some other parallelization technique.
 The second integration strategy in the example notebook, the "low-level" strategy, aims to more effectively utilize PyTorch Lightning as such.
-When using the low- level API, the user is responsible for driving all components of saliency map
+When using the low-level API, the user is responsible for driving all components of saliency map
 generation: generating perturbed data, predicting on this data, and generating saliency maps from these results.
 While the "brains" of the computation still remain within ``xaitk-saliency`` itself, the finer-grained control of the